extism/go-pdk/README.md

 go get github.com/extism/go-pdk
 ```

+## Reference Documentation

+You can find the reference documentation for this library on [pkg.go.dev](https://pkg.go.dev/github.com/extism/go-pdk).

 ## Getting Started

 The goal of writing an [Extism plug-in](https://extism.org/docs/concepts/plug-in) is to compile your Go code to a Wasm module with exported functions that the host application can invoke.
 The first thing you should understand is creating an export.
 Let's write a simple program that exports a `greet` function which will take a name as a string and return a greeting string.
 Paste this into your `main.go`: